terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

 ....
 ```

-From the error, we can read that the library responsible for compiling templates is [handlebars].
+From reading the error, we can see that the library responsible for compiling that template is [handlebars].
 Quick research led me to a great article [Handlebars template injection and RCE in a Shopify app].
-The mentioned vulnerability was patched though and the challenge was clearly about *bypassing* the fix.
+Mentioned in there vulnerability was unfortunately patched but all the details, starting with the challenge name, clearly point to *bypassing* the fix.

 However, we could see the hint
 > *HINT: Templates are a prototype for fun and also, don't worry, you don't need rce*